afiqfarid/afiqfarid/README.md

 - 👋 Building more JavaScript based projects
 - 👀 Learning Node and React
 - ✨ Going Fullstack
-- 🌙 Waiting for the next episode of Moon Knight 😂

 ### How can you reach me: